Kenneth Minogue: Personal

 He married firstly, Valerie Pearson Hallett, with whom he had a son and a daughter, in 1954.
 This marriage was dissolved in 2001.
 Minogue was later married to Beverly Cohen, who predeceased him.
 He was reportedly a member of the Garrick Club and a keen tennis fan.

 Death

-Minogue died on 28 June 2013, aged 82, in Guayaquil, Guayas Province, Ecuador, after apparently suffering cardiac arrest on a flight returning from San Cristóbal Island in the Galapagos, where he had been hosting a meeting of the Mont Pelerin Society, and was declared dead shortly after his plane landed on the Ecuadorian mainland.
+Minogue died on 28 June 2013, aged 82, in Guayaquil, Ecuador, after apparently suffering cardiac arrest on a flight returning from San Cristóbal Island in the Galapagos, where he had been hosting a meeting of the Mont Pelerin Society.

-On Minogue's legacy, Roger Scruton suggested that Minogue was "no mere academic" but "a model of the conservative activist" because "he was in the business of defending old-fashioned civility against ideological rage, and he believed this was the real meaning of the freedom that the English-speaking peoples have created and enjoyed."
+On Minogue's legacy, James Philbin in The American Spectator suggested that Minogue was "no mere academic" but "a model of the conservative activist" because "he was in the business of defending old-fashioned civility against ideological rage, and he believed this was the real meaning of the freedom that the English-speaking peoples have created and enjoyed."